Intervention/docs/imagehash/beta/api/hasher.md

 > public ImageHasher::__construct(string|DriverInterface $driver, StrategyInterface $strategy = new Difference())

-The `ImageHasher` class serves as the central starting point for all hashing operations.
-It requires a driver matching your PHP image extension (GD, Imagick, or libvips) and a hashing strategy.
+The `ImageHasher` class is your starting point for all hashing operations.
+You need a driver that matches your PHP image extension (GD, Imagick, or libvips) and a hashing strategy.

 #### Parameters